Written by: Milica Bokšan

 For the very end, we left the part that will probably be the most interesting for you.

-Although almost all the same words are used in Serbian and Croatian, some have their counterparts that are completely different when it comes to both writing and sounding.
+Although almost all the same words are used in Serbian and Croatian, some have counterparts that are completely different in both writing and sound.

 Here are some examples: